 How deep to plant Agapanthus bulbs

 Plant the tubers pointy sides up and about 1-2″ deep and about 12-18″ apart.
-(The taller varieties get, the greater distance.)
+(Give the taller varieties the greater distance.)

 (These are bulbs, not Agapanthus)

-When planting bare-root plants, ensure the roots are spread in soft soil so they can spread.
-When planting from containers, dig a hole as deep as the pot and twice as wide.
+When planting bare-root plants, ensure the roots are unfurled in soft soil so they can spread.
+In planting from containers, dig a hole as deep as the pot and twice as wide.
 Loosen the soil at the bottom and backfill, ensuring there are no air pockets.
 Water all of them well.

 When planting in containers, a 12″ diameter container is suitable for one plant.
 Increase the pot size as the plant grows, but a little reluctantly.
 The agapanthus blooms best when space is tight.
 Agapanthus breaks containers often enough that it is wise only to use planters that are widest at the top.
 This makes getting them out of the container much easier.

 What to Plant With Agapanthus

 Good companion plants for agapanthus include these:

 - African Daisy